jameshanlon/jameshanlon.github.io/content/python-processor.md

 the host processor and other accelerators (typically GPUs in data-centre-type deployments) since Python will be responsible for coordinating offload of computations.
 Access to external memory can either be to DRAM via the host or on DRAM integrated with the device.
-The latter has the benefit of being lower latency and higher bandwidth.
+The latter has the benefit of being able to supply lower latency and higher bandwidth to the memories.

 {{ macros.image('python-processor/accelerator.png', size='1000x1000') }}

+## Core architecture

-At the core level, it makes a lot of sense to use RISC-V as the base instruction set because it is a general-purpose ISA that is open and easily extensible.
+At the core level, it makes a lot of sense to use RISC-V as the base architecture because it is a general-purpose ISA that is open and easily extensible.
 As previously noted, the RISC-V microarchitecture can be kept simple because interpreting Python is not heavily dependent on ILP.
 The complexity of the microarchitecture depends on the best tradeoff between sequential and parallel performance, which in turn depends on the workload.
-AI for example will be weighted towards highly-parallel execution.
-Extensions to the core can be added to provide optimised support for specific operations (eg floating-point arithmetic and operations for matrix multiplication), control over the memory hierarchy or support for concurrency (threading, synchronisation, communication etc).
+AI for example will be weighted towards highly-parallel execution, so is better suited to a large number of simple processor cores.
+Extensions to the core can be added to provide optimised support for specific operations (eg floating-point arithmetic and for matrix multiplication), support for concurrency (threading, synchronisation, communication etc) or control over the memory hierarchy.

+## Memory system

 One way to improve the way memory is managed is to bring some level of control of the cache to the processor.
-In the following diagram, A RISC-V core has extensions that allows it interact with a 'smart cache' under software control.
-Such a system could enable aggressive caching of computations that are frequently recomputed, such as in name and function resolution that account for a substantial portion of the language overhead.
-[TODO: example]
+In the following diagram, A RISC-V core has extensions that allows it to control a 'smart cache'.
+Such a system could enable aggressive caching of computations that are frequently recomputed, such as in the processes of name and function resolution, or from calling a function with the same arguments, which account for a substantial portion of the language overhead.
+A motivating example is caching of the C `strlen` function that is used frequently by the Python interpreter in name resolution.
+A difficulty in caching this function entirely in software is that a full string comparison is required to determine whether to invalidate the cache or not, and this is roughly as expensive as `strlen`.
+A hardware caching scheme could be implemented more simply by snooping memory writes and invalidating the cache entry if any part of the string has changed.
+To support this, hardware extensions would be required to place items in the cache, retrieve items in the cache, monitor ranges of memory and invalidate items in monitored ranges.

 {{ macros.image('python-processor/smart-cache.png', size='1000x1000') }}

 Another memory-system optimisation is to provide garbage collection (GC) as a hardware-managed function.
-GC is a technique that has been studied for decades, including as a hardware function: it was first introduced in Lisp in the 1950s and appeared as a hardware extension in the 1981 [Intel iAPX 432][Intel432] (see [4] for a literature review of hardware GC techniques and implementations).
+GC is a technique that has been studied for decades, including in hardware: it was first introduced in Lisp in the 1950s and appeared as a hardware extension in the 1981 [Intel iAPX 432][Intel432] (see [4] for a literature review of hardware GC techniques and implementations).
 Surprisingly, hardware GC has never caught on and this is certainly related to the [challenges][gc-hw-hard] of a performant solution requiring integration across many levels of abstraction: microarchitecture, architecture, tooling, operating systems and languages.
+However, it seems that this precedent should be challenged given that GC is central to the way dynamic languages work.

+## Scaling the number of cores

 Building a system with multiple processing cores can be done in a conventional way by sharing access to higher levels of cache and adding a coherency